-Leonard Klingbaum is a partner in Ropes & Gray’s global special situations practice and actively participates in the firm’s finance group.
+Leonard Klingbaum is co-head of Ropes & Gray’s global special situations practice and actively participates in the firm’s finance group.
 Leonard’s practice focuses on event driven and opportunistic financing transactions, as well as special situations, workouts, restructurings and insolvency matters.
 He routinely represents participants in all aspects of the capital solutions' arena, including distressed investing, strategic lending, loan-to-own, and restructuring matters.
 He has represented lenders (credit funds) and borrowers in direct lending, high yield, and mezzanine transactions, from the lower middle market to large cap transactions.
 He also acts on behalf of public and private corporate clients as general finance counsel.

 Leonard has been recognized by The Legal 500 (United States), where clients recognize him as “diligent and hardworking" and "adept at locating problems and finding solutions.”
 Additionally, IFLR 1000 ranks him as “highly regarded,” and he has been recognized by the Turnaround Management Association with a Transaction of the Year award.
 Leonard also has been ranked by Chambers USA as one of America's Leading Lawyers for Business (2021).